 If you or a loved one suffered a serious injury in a car accident in Georgia, you’ll want to speak with a car accident lawyer as soon as possible.
 This type of accident is serious, and you deserve compensation for what was lost.
 Your lawyer can help by:

 - Investigating the accident, including the driver’s level of impairment of the amount of reckless driving in the crash

 - Gathering evidence of your damages

 - Building a strong claim or lawsuit for full financial recovery

 - Communicating and negotiating with the insurance company

 Cases involving serious damages may be grounds for suing the other driver.
 An experienced car accident lawyer will prepare you for trial and fight for your rights every step of the way.
 Most car accident lawyers also work on contingency, which means they only charge a fee if they win you money.

 At John Foy & Associates, we have been helping car accident victims, including those who were victims of drunk driving, win the money they need for over 20 years, and we know what it takes to win cases where serious injuries are involved.
-Call us today for a FREE consultation at (404) 400-4000 or contact us online to get started today.
+Call us today for a free consultation or contact us online to get started today.